Toni Lamond: Theatre and variety

+TV first and Screen

-Lamond was a regular in a number of 1970s television shows, such as Number 96 and Graham Kennedy's In Melbourne Tonight.
-She later compèred her own IMT, becoming the first woman in the world to compère a variety television show.
+Lamond was a regular in a number of 1960s and 70s television shows, such as Number 96 in a controversial black mass storyline and Graham Kennedy's In Melbourne Tonight.
+She compèred her own IMT, becoming the first woman in the world to compère a variety television show in 1961 and the following year.

 In 1986, she appeared on the US television fiction crime series Murder, She Wrote starring Angela Lansbury in the episode "Murder in the Electric Cathedral".
 She also appeared in films including telemovies and features such as the 2007 Razzle Dazzle: A Journey Into Dance.

 International career, recordings and stage

-Lamond travelled to the United Kingdom, where in a similar vein to entertainer Lorrae Desmond, she appeared in the British night club and cabaret, circuit and on BBC-TV and BBC Radio.
-She also recorded two singles for record label; Philips in London.
+Lamond travelled to the United Kingdom, where in a similar vein to entertainer Lorrae Desmond, she appeared in the British night club and cabaret, circuit and on BBC-TV, a programme called "First Night" (broadcast on the first night of the ITV franchise holder Yorkshire Television in 1968), and BBC Radio.
+She also recorded two singles in London for record label Philips.

 In the mid-1970s, Lamond moved to Los Angeles, where she appeared in musicals and television shows.
 She debuted on the New York stage with a production Cabaret at the age of 67.
 On her return to Australia in the mid-1990s, she performed in shows including 42nd Street, The Pirates of Penzance, and My Fair Lady.

 In April–May 2008, she appeared in an autobiographical one-woman show, Times of My Life (co-written with her son Tony Sheldon), at the Seymour Centre in Sydney.